dobin/yookiterm-challenges/challenge01/challenge01.md

 ```

 As we can see, the content of the C variable `globalVariable` is written in
 the ELF binary: `GlobalVar`.

-## Things to think about
+The file offset of `05` segment is `0x002f0c`, and its size is `0x0011e`.
+Way bigger
+that just the .data section, as it contains several other sections.

+## Further Analysis

 * In which section and segment is the variable `globalStaticVariable` stored?
+* In which section and segment is the variable `localStackVar` stored?
 * In which section and segment is the variable `heapVar` stored?
-* In which section and segment is the variable `localStackVar` stored?
 * Can you locate the content of the variables in the ELF binary?
 If not, why not?

+## Things to think about

+* The connection between a program (on-disk) and a process (in-memory), as in loading of an ELF file